Get Help Today. (800) 516-4357

 • Any substances the overdosing individual has taken recently, including both prescription medication and any illicit or recreational drugs

 If a person is experiencing severe respiratory depression to the point where they cannot get enough air to support their brain, begin CPR.
-If they have used opioids in combination with Klonopin, administer naloxone if any is available, as this drug can counteract the effects of opioids.
+If they have used opioids in combination with Klonopin, administer naloxone (Narcan) if any is available, as this drug can rapidly reverse an opioid overdose.

 Resources